spml-sut/spml-sut.github.io/index.md

 **Main References**

-The main references for the course are many research papers in top-tier conferences and journals in computer security (SP, CCS, Usenix Security) and machine learning (NeurIPS, ICLR, ICML, CVPR, ECCV).
+The main references for the course are many research papers in top-tier conferences and journals in computer security (SP, CCS, Usenix Security, EuroSP) and machine learning (NeurIPS, ICLR, ICML, CVPR, ECCV).
 Three following books are used for presenting background topics in machine learning and deep learning in the first part of the course.

 -   [Christopher M. Bishop, *Pattern Recognition and Machine Learning*,